Facilities, Equipment, and Other Resources

 Advanced storage features include block and object storage.
 VM instances can be started with dedicated block storage or attached to existing block storage.
 Object (distributed) storage, which allows for data access via HTTP, is also available.

-The IDSC Advanced Computing team has in-depth experience in various scientific research areas with extensive experience in parallelizing or distributing codes written in Fortran, C, Java, Perl, Python and R. The team is active in contributing to Open Source software efforts including: R, Python, the Linux Kernel, Torque, Maui, XFS and GFS.
-The team also specializes in scheduling software (LSF) to optimize the efficiency of the advanced computing systems and adapt codes to the IDSC environment.
-The Advanced Computing team has expertise in parallelizing code using both MPI and OpenMP depending on the programming paradigm.
+The IDSC Advanced Computing team has in-depth experience in various scientific research areas with extensive experience in parallelizing or distributing codes written in Fortran, C, Java, Perl, Python, and R. The team is active in contributing to Open-Source software efforts including R, Python, the Linux Kernel, Torque, Maui, XFS and GFS.
+The team specializes in scheduling software (LSF) to optimize the efficiency of the advanced computing systems and adapt codes to the IDSC environment.
+The Advanced Computing team also has expertise in parallelizing code using both MPI and OpenMP depending on the programming paradigm.
 IDSC has contributed several parallelization efforts back to the community in projects such as R, WRF, and HYCOM.

-The Advanced Computing environment currently supports more than 300 applications and optimized libraries.
+The advanced computing environment currently supports more than 300 applications and optimized libraries.
 Experts in implementing and designing solutions in the three different variants of Unix, the Advanced Computing team also maintains industry research partnerships with IBM, Schrodinger, Open Eye, and DDN.

 Users are free to install software in their home directories.
 Requests for new software are reviewed quarterly.
 Global software packages are considered when a minimum of 20 users require them.

-- Clustering, which is used to partition the input data points into mutually similar groupings, such that data points from different groups are not similar.
+- Clustering is used to partition the input data points into mutually similar groupings, such that data points from different groups are not similar.
 Methods include KMeans, hierarchical clustering, and self-organizing map (SOM), and are often accompanied by space decomposition methods to offer low dimensional representations of high dimensional data space.
 Methods of space decomposition include principal component analysis (PCA), independent component analysis (IDA), multidimensional scaling (MDA), Isomap, and manifold learning.
 Advanced topics in clustering include multifold clustering, graphical models, and semi-supervised clustering.

-- Analysis of sequential data involves mostly biological sequence and includes such diverse topics as extraction of common patterns in genomic sequences for motif discovery, sequence comparison for haplotype analysis, alignment of sequences, and phylogeny reconstruction.
+- Analysis of sequential data involves mostly biological sequence and includes such diverse topics as the extraction of common patterns in genomic sequences for motif discovery, sequence comparison for haplotype analysis, alignment of sequences, and phylogeny reconstruction.

 - Text mining, particularly in terms of extracting information from published papers, thus transforming documents to vectors of relatively low dimension to enable the use of data mining methods mentioned above.

-- SciTegic Pipeline Pilot—visual work-flow-based programming environment (data pipelining); broad cheminformatics, reporting / visualization, modeling capabilities; integration of applications, databases, algorithms, data.
+- SciTegic Pipeline Pilot—visual workflow-based programming environment (data pipelining); broad cheminformatics, reporting/visualization, modeling capabilities; integration of applications, databases, algorithms, data.